nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * [Command Summary](#command-summary)

 ## Using the User Guide
-This user guide aims to orientate users (such as yourself!) on how to install, use, and troubleshoot `Food Guide`.
+This user guide aims to orientate users (such as _you!_) on how to install, use, and troubleshoot `Food Guide`.

-For all new users, we highly recommend you start at the [Quick Start](#Quick-start) section, which covers installation instructions and the basic features of our application.
+For all new users, we highly recommend you check out the [Quick Start](#Quick-start) section, which covers the installation instructions and the basic features of our application.

-After getting acquainted with `Food Guide`, you should take a look at our [Features](#features) section which lists down all of our features in detail and how they work!
+After getting acquainted with `Food Guide`, you should take a look at our [Features](#features) section, which lists down all of our features in detail and how they work!

 Are you an experienced user that just needs a summary on how to use our application? <br>